 Control the Diet

 Puppies have immature digestive systems, so they can’t really handle a lot of food.
-That’s why it is recommended that you break up the feedings into three small meals.
-Another thing to keep in mind is the food itself, which should be the highest quality.
+That’s why it is recommended that you break up the puppy feeding schedule into three small meals.
+Another thing to keep in mind is the food itself, which should be the highest quality puppy food.
 Whatever you choose, make sure it agrees with your puppy.